 - Courses: CLAS 4350 (Ancient Rome), CLAS 4400 (The Art of Rome), and CLAS 4305 (The Urban Tradition of Rome) or LATN 4405 (The Latin Tradition of Rome).

 - Activities: Most participants take three upper level courses in ancient Roman civilization, all of which center around regular group field trips and explorations in the city.
-Some coverage of later periods (medieval, renaissance, baroque) will be included.
+Some coverage of later periods (medieval, renaissance, baroque, fascist) will be included.

 - Day trips outside the city include visits to the Etruscan sites of Tarquinia and Cerveteri, Hadrian’s villa and the Villa d’Este at Tivoli, and other venues.
-If finances permit, the group takes a three-day trip to the Bay of Naples to see Pompeii and other ancient sites buried by the eruption of Mt.
-Vesuvius, the Greek temples at Paestum and other ancient remains in Campania.
+The group takes a multi-day trip to the Bay of Naples to visit Pompeii and other ancient sites buried by the eruption of Mt.
+Vesuvius, the Naples National Archaeological Museum, the Greek temples at Paestum, and other ancient remains in Campania.

 - Academic Calendar: Six weeks from late May to early July.

-- Faculty: Dr. Elena Bianchelli (UGA) is the interim Program Director, responsible for recruiting and financial arrangements; Dr. Chris Gregg (George Mason University) is the Professor-in-Charge, who will teach the courses and lead the group in Rome.
+- Faculty: Dr. Elena Bianchelli (UGA) is the interim Program Director, responsible for recruiting and financial arrangements; Dr. Chris Gregg (George Mason University) is the Professor-in-Charge, who will teach most of the courses and lead the group in Rome and Compania.

-- Program Fees: The program cost is $5,700.
+- Program Fees: The program cost is $4,950.
 PROGRAM COSTS DO NOT INCLUDE AIRFARE OR TUITION.
-Students who are not residents of Georgia or do not attend a University System of Georgia school will pay an additional $250 out of state fee.
+Students who are not residents of Georgia will pay in-state tuition, but will be charged an additional $250 out-of-state fee.

 - Participants in the program must be in good physical condition and able to walk some distance at a good pace and sometimes on uneven ground.